Speira/base-react-sample/README.md

 yarn add -D babel-plugin-styled-components prettier eslint-config-airbnb eslint-config-prettier eslint-import-resolver-babel-module eslint-plugin-import eslint-plugin-prettier react-styleguidist enzyme enzyme-adapter-react-16
 ```

+5- Update your package.json

+NB: You will have to remove the following sections from your package.json:
+ * eslintConfig
+ * babel

-Add this to your jest config part in package.json
+And then add this to your jest config part in package.json
 ```
 "jest": {
 ...